Events

 Lecture on algorithmic systems on online platforms (by Aleksandra Urman)

 Do social media algorithms contribute to the spread of misinformation?
 Does YouTube radicalize its users?
 Are Google search results fostering gender biases?
 These are the kind of questions that research evaluating algorithmic systems (or: algorithm auditing) is trying to address.
-In this talk key findings of such work were be highlighted.
+In this talk key findings of such work were highlighted.
 Aleksandra Urman is a postdoctoral researcher at the Department of Informatics at the University of Zurich.
 She studies how information technologies can affect socio-political processes across different national contexts.

 Digital Methods Fair